Gottlieb Wilhelm Leitner

-Gottlieb Wilhelm Leitner (14 October 1840 – 22 March 1899), also known as Gottlieb William Leitner, was a British orientalist.
+Gottlieb Wilhelm Leitner (14 October 1840 – 22 March 1899), also known as G.W.
+Leitner, was a Hungarian-born British orientalist and the first principal of Government College, Lahore.

 Early life and education

 Gottlieb Wilhelm Leitner was born in Pest, Hungary, on 14 October 1840 to a Jewish family.
 His mother was Marie Henriette Herzberg.
 His father, Leopold Saphir, died when Gottlieb was young and his mother then married Johann Moritz Leitner.
 Gottlieb and his sister Elisabeth (the mother of British politician Leopold Amery) were thereafter known as Leitner.

 As a child, Leitner showed an extraordinary ability in languages.
 At the age of eight he went to Constantinople to learn Arabic and Turkish, and by the age of ten he was fluent in Turkish, Arabic and most European languages.
 At fifteen, he was appointed Interpreter (First Class) to the British Commissariat in the Crimea, with the rank of colonel.
 When the Crimean War ended, he wanted to become a priest and went to study at King's College London.

 It is also reported that during his tour of Muslim countries he adopted a Muslim name of Abdur Rasheed Sayyah.
 Sayyah in Arabic means a traveller.

 As a linguist, he is said to have had acquaintance with some fifty languages, many of which he spoke fluently.
 At nineteen, he became lecturer in Arabic, Turkish and Modern Greek, and at twenty-one was appointed Professor in Arabic and Muslim Law at King's College London.

 Three years later, in 1864, he became Principal of Government College University (Lahore) (then British India, now Pakistan).
 He was instrumental in the foundation of the University of the Punjab in 1882.
 He took over as the first Registrar of University of the Punjab.
 He founded many schools, literary associations, public libraries and academic journals, while also dedicating himself to the study of the cultures of the Indian subcontinent.
 During this period he wrote a scholarly and comprehensive book in Urdu, History of Islam, in two volumes, with the help of an Urdu Muslim scholar, Maulvi Karim-ud-Din, who was at that time District Inspector of Schools in Amritsar, Punjab.
 These two volumes were later published, in 1871 and 1876.
 Following the passage of the Royal Titles Act 1876 which declared Queen Victoria Empress of India, Prof. Leitner coined the title Kaysar-i-Hind as the new Empress' official title.

 Leitner, at the age of 26, dressed in native costume while exploring Dardistan.
 Taken from the Strand Magazine, 1894.

 He retired from the Indian Civil Service in 1886.